thomaswiemann/thomaswiemann.github.io/_posts/2021-09-29-Getting-Started-With-Julia-Modules.md

 # {{ page.title }}

-Julia Modules allow you to collect sets of objects, methods, and functions.
-The benefit is that modules can easily be loaded and shared, which makes the research workflow a lot more efficient if code is relevant for multiple projects.
+Julia modules allow you to collect sets of objects and functions.
+The benefit of using modules is that they can easily be loaded and shared, which makes the research workflow a lot more streamlined if code is relevant for multiple projects.

 This post is a tutorial on how to create a personal Julia module.
 As an illustration, I use my applied econometrics module ``MyMethods.jl``.
 You can find the most recent version of the package on [github.com/thomaswiemann/MyMethods.jl](https://www.github.com/thomaswiemann/MyMethods.jl).